Glia limitans: Clinical relevance

-Fukuyama-type congenital muscular dystrophy (FCMD)
+Fukuyama-type congenital muscular dystrophy

 Breaches in the glia limitans-basal lamina complex have been associated with Fukuyama-type congenital muscular dystrophy (FCMD), which is thought to be the result of micropolygyri, or small protrusions of nervous tissue.
 Although the underlying mechanism for the formation of these breaches is largely unknown, recent research has indicated that the protein fukutin is directly linked to the developing lesions.
 Mutations in the fukutin protein lead to a depressed level of its expression in the brain and spinal cord of neonatal subjects, which in turn has been found to contribute to the weakening of the structural integrity of the glia limitans.
 Neuronal and glial cells migrate through the weakened barrier resulting in the accumulation of neural tissue in the subarachnoid space.
 This abnormal migration, known as cortical dysplasia, is theorized to be one of the primary causes for FCMD.

-Experimental autoimmune encephalomyelitis (EAE)
+Experimental autoimmune encephalomyelitis

 It has been demonstrated that the clinical signs of experimental autoimmune encephalomyelitis (EAE) are only evident after the penetration of inflammatory cells across the glia limitans and upon entrance into the CNS parenchyma.
 The activity of matrix metalloproteinases, specifically MMP-2 and MMP-9, are required for the penetration of the glia limitans by inflammatory cells.
 This is most likely due to the biochemistry of the parenchymal basement membrane and the astrocytic foot processes.
 MMP-2 and MMP-9 are both produced by myeloid cells, which surround T cells in the perivascular space.
 These metalloproteinases allow immune cells to breach the glia limitans and reach the CNS parenchyma to attack the CNS parenchymal cells.
 Once the immune cells have reached the CNS parenchyma and the immune attack is underway, the CNS parenchymal cells are sacrificed in order to battle the infection.
 The autoimmune response to EAE leads to chronic attack of oligodendrocytes and neurons, which promotes demyelination and axonal loss.
 This can ultimately result in the loss of CNS neurons.